oyvind0402/Adminpage-boattrip-site/README.md

 `$ npm install`

 At times, two dependencies will not be installed automatically, despite being in `package.json`.
-If that happens, do :
+If that happens, do:

 `$ npm install --save @ng-bootstrap/ng-bootstrap@5` which is needed for the Modals that we use in conjunction with deleting different values in the database